wvsu-cict-code/cict-online/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: Schedules To Watch Out For
 date: 2019-06-02T13:15:10.000Z
 description: Hello CICTzens!
-Please be reminded of the following important schedules.
+Please be reminded of the following important schedules also don't forget to download the files below.
 featuredpost: true
 featuredimage: /img/reminders.jpg
 tags: